We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Amwell works with many insurers, and a person should contact their insurance provider or employer to check their benefits.

-Trustpilot users give Amwell a review rating of 3.1 stars out of 5, with reviewers commenting that its doctors do not prescribe all medications, and the cost can be higher than in-person visits.
+Trustpilot users give Amwell an average rating of 2.4 stars out of 5, with reviewers commenting that its doctors do not prescribe all medications and the cost can be higher than in-person visits.
 However, individuals stated they received a diagnosis and treatment plan quickly.

-Once people log on to the website, the company’s chat room saves all written information for reference, but only the counselor and individual or partners have access.
+Once people log on to the website, the company’s chat room saves all written information for reference, but only the counselor and individuals or partners have access.

 ReGain operates a subscription-based plan, with sessions costing around $60–90 per week.
 The company does not currently work with private medical insurers.

-The company has a rating of 1.8 stars out of 5 on Trustpilot, with less favorable comments mentioning having to pay for a month upfront and that the service could not fix an appointment with a counselor.
-At the time of publishing this article, there were no positive reviews.
+The company has a rating of 3.1 stars out of 5 on Trustpilot, with less favorable comments mentioning having to pay for a month upfront and that the service could not fix an appointment with a counselor.
+Positive comments claim that the therapists helped with communication skills and helped some people recover from traumatic experiences.

 Doctor on Demand is a platform specializing in physical and mental health conditions.